GeorgePerakathu/To-Do-Reminder-App/README.md

 # To-Do Reminder App

 This is a full-stack To-Do Reminder App built with a React frontend and a FastAPI backend.
-The data is stored in the MongoDB Atlas.
+The data is stored in MongoDB Atlas.
 The app allows users to create workspaces, add tasks with due dates and priorities, and manage their to-do lists collaboratively.

 ## Table of Contents